 Relevant: Acquire knowledge and skills that are in high demand in industry.

-The M.Sc. in Computing, MCM (Major) aims to help meet the demand from industry for recruitment of personnel, with significant exposure to relevant advanced topics in computing.
-The programme is suitable for both experienced professionals and recent graduates.
-It enables software professionals with a number of years' experience, to improve proficiency across a range of key disciplines in the field and to update skills beyond the narrow remit of training courses.
+The MSc in Computing (with Major), MCM, aims to help meet the demand from industry for recruitment of personnel with significant exposure to relevant, advanced topics in computing.
+The MCM Programme is suitable for both experienced professionals and recent graduates.
+It enables software professionals with a number of years' experience to improve proficiency across a range of key disciplines in the field and to update skills beyond the narrow remit of training courses.

 General Entry Requirements